 Ian regularly prosecutes and defends civil proceedings, conducts administrative hearings and judicial review proceedings, and defends individuals and corporations charged with criminal and regulatory offences.
-He has appeared and conducted proceedings in all levels of court in British Columbia throughout the province, and in the Federal Court of Canada, and has also represented clients as counsel within a variety of tribunal proceedings, including arbitrations, the B.C.
+He has appeared in all levels of court in British Columbia throughout the province, and in the Federal Court of Canada, the Federal Court of Appeal, and the Supreme Court of Canada, and has also represented clients as counsel within a variety of tribunal proceedings, including arbitrations, the B.C.
 Utilities Commission, and the Farm Industry Review Board.

 Away from the office, Ian is happily married and spends as much time as he can with his wife and their two young sons.
 He is also an avid amateur chef.

 Co-Author: Gregory S. Pun, Margaret I. Hall & Ian M. Knapp, The Law of Nuisance in Canada, 2nd ed, (Toronto: Lexis Nexis, 2015)